AnningGao/AnningGao.github.io/_pages/about.md

   - /about.html
 ---

-My name is Anning Gao (高安宁), a undergraduate student majoring in physics in Tsinghua University.
+My name is Anning Gao (高安宁), a graduate student majoring in astronomy in Ohio State University.

 Currently I am conducting research in astronomy, most of which are related to large structures in our universe.
 More specifically, my research interests can be summerized into 4 aspects: